Staff & Faculty

 Originally from Illinois, Mr. Brockway has been with LTS for the past thirteen years, and a resident of Incline Village for nineteen years.
 He has experience in a variety of areas including: sales, management, construction, and coaching sports teams.
 He has two sons, Steven and Kyle, who live in Japan and Austin, Texas, respectively.
 Like most residents of Lake Tahoe, Mr. Brockway loves the outdoors, where he spends much of his free time with his wife, Evelyn, and dog, Simba.

-Peyton Jobe, Director of Admission and Marketing
+Peyton Jobe, Director of Admission and Strategic Marketing Communications

 BS Political Science – Davidson College